-Crossmodal interaction, enactive emergence, kinetic resonance, and the intersection of sound and touch.
+Crossmodal interaction, enactive emergence of affective experience, kinetic resonance, and the intersection of sound and touch.
+Exploring how media can engage our affective senses through practice-based research.

 Our research is organized around four pillars, explored through artistic practice